voidnothings/rizzo/README.md

 ## Running tests

-To use grunt with avocado:
+To use grunt with rizzo:

 - To clean, compile and run all the tests headlessly
 ````bash